 Each of these benefits is considered in greater detail below.

 A relationship is made up of individuals, and as individuals, we bring our own personal history, personality, needs, hopes and desires to our relationships.
 As a result, even the most exceptional couple will not see eye to eye on every issue.
 Coming together with another human being to share our lives, or part of our lives, requires discussion, compromise, negotiation and communication.

 Our ability to communicate with our partner – to share our own needs and fears, and to listen properly to their needs and fears – is therefore an essential tool for any healthy relationship.
-Australian research shows that communication problems are the main cause of relationship breakdown (3)Relationships Indicators Survey 2011 – Issues and Concerns for Relationships Today, Relationships Australia.
+Australian research shows that communication problems are the main cause of relationship breakdown (3).

 A qualified couples or relationship counsellor is trained to recognise and challenge your current communication habits, and to teach you how to communicate more effectively with one another.
 Often, just being encouraged to talk openly and honestly during your couples counselling session can already set you on the path to more open and calmer communication.